Is Security an Issue?

 While security enclosures were prevalent in and around San Jose, this was not pervasive in

-the many other areas that we visited.
+the many other areas of the country that we visited.
 When we were in the Tortuguero and LaFortuna/Arenal areas, we never felt we had to worry about our safety at all.

 The only negatives we heard while in Costa Rica were problems with immigration from Nicaragua across the northern border, and unfortunately, the sinister use of the port of Limon by the South American drug cartels.